exevil/Keys-For-Sketch/README.md

 ## Attention!
-Plugin support has been discontinued
+Plugin Support Has Been Discontinued
 Since I don't have much time for further plugin developement and new Sketch releases produces bugs pretty often I decided to discontinue the project support.

 ---